 One of the most common causes of a long period that gets missed by doctors is thyroid disease.
 Hypothyroidism can cause all kinds of period problems for you, and long periods or a period that won't stop is definitely one of them.

 This is also a common reason women get put on the pill.
 I’ve literally had hundreds of women in my office tell me that their doctor’s first recommendation was to start the pill.
 But as we dig into their story it becomes clear that what they were struggling from all along was a thyroid disorder.
-Overlooked hypothyroidism is also the reason women come to me for infertility and recurrent miscarriages.
+Overlooked hypothyroidism is often the reason women come to me for infertility and recurrent miscarriages.
 So you definitely want to get this checked.

 Good news!
 A simple blood draw and thyroid panel can help you identify if your thyroid is the issue.

-Menorrhagia or long periods can also be because of Endometrial Hyperplasia, which is a thickening of the uterine wall.
+Menorrhagia or long periods can also be because of endometrial hyperplasia, which is a thickening of the uterine wall.
 In this condition, your uterus is being stimulated to grow too much of the endometrium, which is what you shed during your period.
 This is common in estrogen dominance, especially when progesterone is too low.

 For Myra, she had elevated estrogen levels and no signs of ovulation.
 Without ovulation, her progesterone remained low.
-One of the first things we started with was helping her clear her estrogen with a few diet and lifestyle tweaks, and targeted supplements, which included Balance—a hormone supporting supplement.
+One of the first things we started with was helping her clear her estrogen with a few diet and lifestyle tweaks, and targeted supplements, which included Balance —a hormone supporting supplement.

 Iron Deficiency Anemia